Pwd9000-ML/blog-devto/posts/2024/DevOps-Build-2024-Book-Of-News/DevOps-Build-2024-Book-Of-News.md

 ### 5. Introducing Dynamic Sessions in Azure Container Apps

-For AI app developers, the introduction of dynamic sessions in Microsoft Azure Container Apps is a game-changer.
-This feature allows for the on-demand, secure sandboxing of AI-generated code or the extension/customisation of SaaS apps.
-Dynamic sessions are designed to mitigate security risks, leverage serverless scaling, and reduce development and management overheads, highlighting Microsoft's focus on security and efficiency.
+For AI app developers, the introduction of **dynamic sessions** in Microsoft Azure Container Apps is a game-changer.
+This feature allows for the on-demand, secure sandboxing of AI-generated code or the extension/customisation of SaaS apps. **Dynamic sessions** are designed to **mitigate security risks**, leverage serverless **scaling**, and reduce development and management overheads, highlighting Microsoft's focus on security and efficiency.

 Check out the **[Azure Container Apps](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/azure-container-apps-announcing-dynamic-sessions/ba-p/4147779?wt.mc_id=DT-MVP-5004771)** for more information.